-Derayah has exposure to margin financing and other counter parties as part of its investments therefore, following are the controls to manage the credit risk:
+Derayah provides margin financing and has exposure with other counter parties as part of its investments therefore; following are the controls to manage the credit risk:

-- Established counterparties risk assessment policies and selection criteria. - Established lending policies, approval authorization, single-party credit and portfolio concentration limits.
-Limits on individual clients have been established; - Assigns risk rating before accepting the clients for screening purpose using credit bureaus information; - Monitors collaterals on continuous basis. - Assess and reviews overall portfolios quality. - Monitors and improves credit risk management techniques in order to implement the internal riskbased approaches on counter parties. - Concentration Limits are in place, reviewed and monitored. - Performs independent risk reviews periodically to validate the effectiveness of the credit management system.
+- Established counterparties risk assessment policies and selection criteria. - Established lending policies, approval matrix, single-party credit and portfolio concentration limits.
+Limits on individual clients have been established; - Assigns risk rating before accepting the clients for screening purpose using credit bureaus information; - Matching risk profiles to products - Monitors collaterals on continuous basis. - Assess and reviews overall portfolios quality. - Monitors and improves credit risk management techniques in order to implement the internal riskbased approaches on counter parties. - Concentration Limits are in place, reviewed and monitored. - Performs independent risk reviews periodically to validate the effectiveness of the credit management system.